amzn/style-dictionary/README.md

 }
 ```

-The CTI is implicit in the structure, the category and type is 'size' and 'font', and there are 2 properties 'base' and 'large'.
+The CTI is implicit in the structure, the category and type is 'size' and 'font', and there are 2 tokens 'base' and 'large'.

-Structuring style properties in this manner gives us consistent naming and accessing of these properties.
+Structuring design tokens in this manner gives us consistent naming and accessing of these tokens.
 You don't need to remember if it is button_color_error or error_button_color, it is color_background_button_error!

-You can organize and name your style properties however you want, there are no restrictions.
+You can organize and name your design tokens however you want, there are no restrictions.
 But we have a good amount of helpers if you do use this structure, like the 'attribute/cti' transform which adds attributes to the token of its CTI based on the path in the object.
 There are a lot of name transforms as well for when you want a flat structure like for Sass variables.

-Also, the CTI structure provides a good mechanism to target transforms for specific kinds of properties.
+Also, the CTI structure provides a good mechanism to target transforms for specific kinds of tokens.
 All of the transforms provided by the framework use the CTI of a token to know if it should be applied.
-For instance, the 'color/hex' transform only applies to properties of the category 'color'.
+For instance, the 'color/hex' transform only applies to tokens of the category 'color'.

 You can also add a _comment_ to a design token: